samiur06/ML-2022-assignment1/README.txt

-Dependencies required: numpy, matplotlib libraries
+Dependencies required: numpy, pandas, matplotlib libraries

 Answers to the questions are given below, also provided in the notebook.